cdl-saarland/rv/README.md

 List of LLVM targets, for which the SLEEF vector math library should be built.
 Same format as `LLVM_TARGETS_TO_BUILD`.
 RV uses SLEEF to vectorize math functions.
 Clang has to be able to (cross-)compile for all of these targets or the build will fail.
 Defaults to "Native", the host target.
 * `RV_DEBUG:BOOL`
 If enabled, RV will produce (very) verbose debug output and run additional consistency checks.
 Make sure you compile with assertions.
 Recommended for debugging only.
 Defaults to OFF.
+* `LLVM_RVPLUG_LINK_INTO_TOOLS:BOOL`
+Enables the LLVM pass plugin mechanism to link RV into all LLVM tools (opt, clang, ..).
+Obviates the need to load libRV manually as a plugin on the command line.